 - 1. Install output cable(s) ensuring mounting screws and lock washers are properly installed and tightened.
 Recommended torque: 8.47 Nm (75 in-lbs) - 2.
-Proper Cable management system is required to relieve stress concentration from output connector mounting hardware areas - Note: 1) Do not remove connector key(s) from Connector - 2) Minimum bend radii (3.5 inch) are required for output cables
+A proper cable management system is required to relieve stress on the output connector mounting hardware.

+Note: 1) Do not remove connector key(s) from the connector.

+2) Minimum bend radii of 3.5 in are required for the output cables.